-Finding the treatment that's just right for your life can be difficult - you may have had trouble with effectiveness or side effects.
-But if it feels like something's missing from your regimen and you want to move beyond your current obstacles, it may be worth exploring your options.
-Right now, research is underway on an investigational treatment option for adults with type 2 diabetes, and you may be able to take part.
+Finding the treatment that's just right for your life can be difficult - you may have had trouble with effectiveness or side effects, and it may feel like something's missing from your regimen - so if you want to move beyond your current obstacles, it may be worth exploring your options.
+Right now, research is underway on a once-weekly injectable study treatment option for adults with type 2 diabetes, and you may be able to take part.

-About the SURPASS-4 Study.
+About the SURPASS-EARLY Study.

-We are looking for adults ages 18 and older who have been diagnosed with type 2 diabetes to take part in this clinical research study.
-The purpose of the SURPASS-4 Study is to evaluate the safety and effectiveness of a study drug given once a week compared to a daily standard-of-care insulin medicine.
+We are looking for adults ages 18 and older who have been diagnosed with type 2 diabetes within the past four years and are currently being treated with stable doses of metformin to take part in this clinical research study.
+The purpose of the SURPASS-EARLY Study is to evaluate the long-term safety and effectiveness of a once-weekly injectable study drug compared with intensified conventional care research site listed here.